SOUTHWIND FIELDS TINY HOUSE COMMUNITY

 Throughout the Bible and many historical references, the South Wind was thought to bring peace, warmth, calm, and healing to the people and to the earth.
 The Southwind Fields lifestyle is meant to have the same effect, providing a place where our Locals can feel safe, peaceful, and at home.

 your very own place to call home:

-Each Local of Southwind Fields will be provided a comfortable, manageably sized tiny home to call their own.
+Each Local of Southwind Fields will be provided a comfortable, manageably sized tiny home (or a room in The Inn for locals needing more individualized supervision) to call their own.
 Though these homes are rented by each Local individually, we encourage residents to bring furniture and items to decorate as they please.

 Though each home will be fitted with A/C and a wet space for a sink and small refrigerator, campus kitchens will be created with purpose.
 In addition to adding for higher levels of safety, a appropriately shared kitchen is intended to create a sense of community among our Locals.
 Just like in any home, the kitchen is the heart of the house and where people gather to laugh, eat, relax, and enjoy each others company.
 In these moderately supervised spaces, our locals can enjoy cooking and breaking bread along side their neighbors and friends, if they chose to do so.
 Locals who have passed a simple cooking and food handling course may prepare their own meals, if they like, and utilize the skills they learn in our life groups to assure a delicious, home cooked meal in a well cared for space.